Rapper’s corpse propped up at nightclub for funeral; family defends decision: report - NewsBreak

 Social media videos recorded Sunday at his funeral, named The Final Show, captured the music artist’s body, clad in jeans, an Amiri sweatshirt, jewelry, glasses and a crown, propped up on the stage at Bliss Nightclub, according to TMZ.

-The reaction of audience members appears mixed, with some dancing while others stare stone-faced at the stage, seemingly struggling to process what they are seeing.‘Wouldn’t change a thing’: Listing photos for horror-themed property delight social media
+The reaction of audience members appears mixed, with some dancing while others stare stone-faced at the stage, seemingly struggling to process what they are seeing.Prosecutor tells judge state is ready for trial in brutal murder of 5-year-old Kamarie Holland

 “Our generation is so weird, and people not even fazed by a dead corpse in the club like this,” one person tweeted.
 “Rip Goonew but I would never set up funeral arrangements like this.”